 - PredictWind

-Are all good forecasting tools, using collective data to create a computer generated forecast.
-Some are genera/regional and some can pinpoint/localise weather info, but knowing what you are looking at is key.
+These are all good forecasting tools, using collective data to create a computer generated forecast.
+Some are general/regional and some can pinpoint/localise weather info, but knowing what you are looking at is key.
 Learn about your local conditions and what weather patterns effect where you want to paddle.
 A wind direction at one beach may have a completely different effect on another beach just round the head land.

 You want to know the weather, wind strength and direction (now and forecast), tide height and flow if you are at the coast, river flow if you are on a river, and the water temperature.